robcarver17/pysystemtrade/docs/futures.md

 Note: There is no data storage for contract dates, they are stored only as part of [futures contracts](#futuresContracts).

 A contract date allows us to identify a specific [futures contract](#futuresContracts) for a given [instrument](#futuresInstrument).
-Futures contracts can eithier be for a specific month (eg '201709') or for a specific day (eg '20170903').
+Futures contracts can either be for a specific month (eg '201709') or for a specific day (eg '20170903').
 The latter is required to support weekly futures contracts, or if we already know the exact expiry date of a given contract.
 A monthly date will be represented with trailing zeros, eg '20170900'.

 We can also store expiry dates in contract dates.
-This can be done eithier by passing the exact date (which we'd do if we were getting the contract specs from our broker) or an approximate expiry offset, where 0 (the default) means the expiry is on day 1 of the relevant contract month.
+This can be done either by passing the exact date (which we'd do if we were getting the contract specs from our broker) or an approximate expiry offset, where 0 (the default) means the expiry is on day 1 of the relevant contract month.

 <a name="rollCycle"></a>
 ### [Roll cycles](/sysdata/futures/rolls.py): rollCycle()